Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Chapel Hill had a median income among taxpayers of $66,927.
-The average income stood at $111,218.
-Nationally, these figures are exceptionally high, with Greater Brisbane having median and average incomes of $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Chapel Hill as of September 2025 are approximately $73,559 (median) and $122,240 (average).
-Census 2021 data shows income rankings in Chapel Hill: household at the 85th percentile nationally, family at the 96th percentile, and personal income also high.
-Income analysis reveals that 34.2% of residents earn over $4,000 weekly, with 49.8% earning over $3,000 per week, indicating significant affluence.
-After housing costs, residents retain 89.3% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 10th decile nationally.
+According to AreaSearch's aggregation of ATO data released on June 30, 2023, Chapel Hill had a median income among taxpayers of $66,927 and an average income of $111,218.
+Nationally, these figures are exceptionally high, compared to the Greater Brisbane levels of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since June 30, 2023, estimated incomes for September 2025 would be approximately $73,559 (median) and $122,240 (average).
+According to Census 2021 data, Chapel Hill's household, family, and personal incomes rank highly nationally, between the 85th and 96th percentiles.
+Income analysis shows that the largest segment in Chapel Hill comprises 34.2% earning $4000+ weekly (3,746 residents), unlike the broader area where the $1,500 - 2,999 category predominates at 33.3%.
+The area demonstrates significant affluence with 49.8% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 89.3% of income, reflecting strong purchasing power.
+Chapel Hill's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income